draliceviolett/Scriptor-Jekyll-Theme/_posts/2021-04-04-folk-springs-eternal-by-andy-beck.md

 date: 2021-04-04
 layout: post
 title: "Review: Folk Springs Eternal by Andy Beck"
-excerpt: "<cite>Folk Springs Eternal</cite> is lively and engaging, with positive messages."
+excerpt: "<cite>Folk Springs Eternal</cite> is exciting and dynamic, with realistic characters and positive messages."
 ---

 **I received a free copy of this book from the author in return for an honest review.**